Matt-Hays/CS5302/README.md

 4. To add a (searched for or randomly generated) player to your Favorites, click the `Add to Favorites` button.
 5. Navigate to the Favorites page in the upper right to view your favorite players and re-load their data.

+## Project Contents
+* The ER Diagrams for this project are located in the Documentation folder.

 ## Project Creation Notes -- do not include this in project submission